envs-net/help/docs/finger.md

 which displays login name, home directory, shell, real name, current login time, idle time, whether or not the user has mail, and the contents of the user's `~/.plan`, `~/.project` and `~/.tz` file.

 ## .plan
-The `~/.plan` file displayed at the end of the finger query response allows for some customization.
-You can put literally any text you want there.
-Status updates, summaries, etc. This little file allows us to use finger as a rudimentary social network.
+the `~/.plan` file displayed at the end of the finger query response allows for some customization. you can put literally any text you want there. status updates, summaries, etc. this little file allows us to use finger as a rudimentary social network.

-For example, say you want to use it as a personal summary, like having a blurb about what you're working on.
-Place the statement into `~/.plan` and you're ready to go!
+for example, say you want to use it as a personal summary, like having a blurb about what you're working on. place the statement into `~/.plan` and you're ready to go!

-For a more traditional social network style format, put dated and timed status updates as if you're tooting on a mastodon instance.
-The sky's the limit!
-Well, actually, text is the limit.
-But you get the idea.
-Right?
+for a more traditional social network style format, put dated and timed status updates as if you're tooting on a mastodon instance. the sky's the limit!
+Well, actually, text is the limit. but you get the idea. right?

 ## .project
 in the `~/.project` file you can deposit information about your projects.